 KY Consumer Guide To Agency Relationships

-Learn about the Kentucky Consumer Guide To Agency Relationships and what obligations Crane Realtors® owes Buyer Clients and Seller Clients.
+Learn about the Kentucky Real Estate Commission's "A Guide To Agency Relationships" and what obligations Crane Realtors® owes Buyer Clients and Seller Clients.

 Below is a guide to Kentucky's real estate agency relationships.
 Please review the agency guide (it is also linked here).
 This is not a binding contract but is for informational purposes so potential clients understand the different agency types.
 Your Crane Realtors® agent will present this to you and request a signature acknowledging receipt.
 Again, this does not bind you to any commitment but ensures you understand agency relationships.
 Crane REALTORS, LLC only practices single agency and dual agency as defined below.

-We hope you find this information to be helpful to you as you begin your real estate transaction.
-When you are ready to enter into a transaction, you will be given an Agency Disclosure Statement that specifically identifies the Agency Relationship between you, the Principal Broker of this brokerage, and any affiliated licensees.
-Please ask questions if there is anything you do not understand
+We hope you find this information helpful as you begin your real estate transaction.
+When you are ready to enter into a transaction, you will be asked to sign an Agency Consent Agreement that specifically identifies the Agency Relationship between you, the Principal Broker of this brokerage, and any affiliated licensees.
+Please ask questions if there is anything you do not understand.

 Additional Information Regarding Dual Agency